Exclusive: Erdogan denies dictator charges

 Story highlights

-- Erdogan granted new powers by referendum
+- Erdogan granted sweeping new powers by referendum

-- Tells CNN the new system is for Turkey, not himself
+- President tells CNN new system is for Turkey, not himself

 Ankara (CNN)Turkish President Recep Tayyip Erdogan has insisted that his plans to assume sweeping new powers do not make him a dictator.